Free FEDEX 2-Day Shipping Orders $100+

 How many hours a day does a puppy sleep?

-A newborn puppy can sleep up to 20-22 hours a day, while a 12-week old puppy can sleep anywhere from 18-20 hours a day.
-As a puppy matures, he will sleep less, but even a 3-month old puppy can still sleep up to 15 hours a day!
+A newborn puppy can sleep up to 20-22 hours a day, while a 12-week-old puppy can sleep anywhere between 18-20 hours a day.
+As a puppy matures, they will sleep less, but even a 3-month-old puppy can still sleep up to 15 hours a day!

 What can I expect from my puppy’s first vet exam?

-The vet will your puppy’s vitals and check for evidence of intestinal parasites, as well as external parasites.
-Typically, depending on the age of your puppy and his health history, a vaccine will typically be administered as well as flea and tick preventatives.
+The vet will check your puppy’s vitals and check for evidence of intestinal parasites, as well as external parasites.
+Typically, depending on the age of your puppy and their health history, a vaccine will typically be administered, as well as flea and tick preventatives.

 When can I take my puppy to the dog park?

-During the first 3 months of your puppy’s life, you should begin to socialize him with as many people, places, and different experiences as possible - however, it is much advised to avoid bringing him in contact with other outside dogs until he is fully vaccinated.
+During the first 3 months of your puppy’s life, you should begin to socialize them with as many people, places, and different experiences as possible.

 Sources: